rssujay/mBot-Amazing-Race/README.md

 1) The mBot must be able to move as required.
 - using software-controlled DC motors
 - forward, left, right, U-turn (combinations: left+left, right+right)
-- what is the maximum possible speed during the different movements?
+- identify maximum possible speed during the different movements

 2) The mBot must not bump into any wall.
 - make use of front ultrasonic sensor x 1, IR side sensor x 2
 - should have none - extremely small delay in between checks
 - quick & effective correction for immediate collisions
-- slow(er) & gentle corrections for eventual collisions (if necessary?)
+- slow(er) & gentle corrections for eventual collisions

 3) Solve waypoint challenges
 - identify black strip (4 * 21 cm) and stop accurately (maximise speed while allowing for accurate braking)